 In order to be a professor, one must have a bachelor’s and master’s degree, while many schools additionally require a doctoral degree.
 While their impressive degrees can suggest that professors have reached their maximum learning capacities, a good mentor constantly seeks knowledge.
 Many teachers have researched or published books within their field, showing that they are still continuing their intellectual pursuits.

 It’s easy to accept what a speaker says as the absolute truth, but perhaps the person may not be thoroughly educated on a topic.
 Your professor should be gaining information beyond the course material and constantly wishing to improve their understanding of their field.
+They should also strive to improve their craft in teaching, perhaps by pursuing a master of education so as to be a better educator.
 If they have a large base of knowledge, then you are learning from a credible source and are thus strengthening your own intellectual potential.

 They Are Passionate and Not Afraid to Show It